jedcrandall/jedcrandall.github.com/courses/cse536spring2026/syllabus.md

 those slots, you'll need to work with the Dean of students for other accommodations.

-All exams, including the final exam slot, will be in the regular meeting room (COORS 174).
+All exams, including the final exam slot, will be in the regular meeting room (PSH 151).

 If you attend lectures, make an honest effort to understand what the lectures cover, do the assigned reading, and do your assignments then the exams should